The North Carolina Coast Feature

 North Carolina Beaches

 "Endless beaches" is hardly an overstatement when it comes to North Carolina's coast.
-From the north end's Outer Banks to the Central Coast's unspoiled Cape Lookout and the cottage-lined southern shores, white sands and the pristine sea seem to go on forever.
+From the north end's Outer Banks to the Central Coast's unspoiled Cape Lookout and the cottage-lined southern shores, white sands, and the pristine sea seem endless.

 You can hardly walk a North Carolina beach without encountering a surfer.
 Watching them ride waves large and small might convince you to grab a "stick" and give the sport a try.
 The Outer Banks and Wrightsville Beach are surfing hot spots, especially near piers and jetties.
 It's best to take a class rather than try to teach yourself to surf.
 Check out the local surf shop for information on classes.

-Couples, families and friends all find options along Nags Head's 11 mi of beach.
-Plenty of accommodations—homes, hotels and cozy inns—line the shore, but with 41 public access points, many with lifeguards and handicap access, getting on the beach is no problem, even if you have to drive there.
+Couples, families and friends all find options along Nags Head's 11 miles of beach.
+Plenty of accommodations—homes, hotels, and cozy inns—line the shore, but with 41 public access points, many with lifeguards and handicap access, getting on the beach is no problem, even if you have to drive there.